Chalmers-grouproom-booking-app/backend/README.md

-# Group Room Booking App - Python FastAPI Backend
+# Group Room Booking App

 ## Description
 This backend is tailored for our Group Room Booking App, powered by a FastAPI server.
 It facilitates room booking functionalities by serving data from various sources, including web scraping and Pocketbase, to provide real-time room availability and booking management.